emDevanshu/Text_Editor/README.md

 # Text Editor ![My Skills](https://skills.thijs.gg/icons?i=java&theme=light)

-This is a Java Maven application is a prototype version of a text editor.
+This is Java Maven application is a prototype version of a Text editor.

 ## Tech stack
-- apache commons library
+- Apache commons library
 - Java Swing to create GUI

 ## Features

--
-- Creates a new _splitted_ PDF according to the desired start and end range.
+- This application works similarly to a general text editor we use in Windows or Mac OS
+- It has functionalities like cut, copy, paste, select, change to font size.
+- Its also has three different UI themes.

 ### Reach me on [![Linkedin](https://i.stack.imgur.com/gVE0j.png) LinkedIn](https://www.linkedin.com/in/devanshusharma10/)